 Throw It In: Sigourney Weaver actually made that behind-the-back-without-looking basketball shot for real (and in one take, no less), and the shock and surprise the other actors show is genuine.
 Ron Perlman notably looked directly into the camera and said "Oh my God!"; they cut the audio for the final movie.

-What Could Have Been: The climax would have actually taken place on Earth, and instead of the Newborn there was a massive white-colored Alien.
+The climax would have actually taken place on Earth, and instead of the Newborn there was a massive white-colored Alien.
 Joss Whedon wrote five drafts, but Fox didn't want them so they wrote the eventual third act without his input.
 There is an alternate version of the ending where the crew land on Earth, and the final dialogue is exchanged near the ruins of Paris.